What’s the legal age to leave children home alone?

 Draw up a list of things your child can do when they’re at home alone – for example, playing in their room, drawing or reading.

 You might also want to have a list of things your child can’t do without an adult in the house, like having friends over, cooking, having a bath or swimming in the backyard pool.
-You might like to remind your child about your family’s rules about screen time and digital technology use too.
+You could remind your child about your family’s rules about screen time and digital technology use too.

-Clear rules about who’s in charge will help if your child is at home with younger siblings.
-You could also come up with an action plan of what your older child can do if the younger ones won’t do as they’re asked or they have an argument.
+Clear rules about who’s in charge will help if your child is at home with siblings.
+You could also have an action plan of what the child in charge can do if their siblings won’t do as they’re asked or they have an argument.

 Activities and back-up

 Children can feel bored or lonely at home on their own.
-It can help to leave your child with some tasks or a routine to follow – for example, do homework, set the table for dinner and then have free time.
+It can help to leave your child with activities, tasks or a routine to follow – for example, do homework, set the table for dinner, and then have free time.

 If you’re leaving your child for the whole day, you could arrange for a trusted adult to pop in during the day, or you could phone to touch base at various points.
 Your child could also spend part of the day visiting their friends.